testmunk/docs/steps.rst

 	Related Teststeps:

-	-Then I should see text ending with "suffix"
+	- Then I should see text ending with "suffix"

-	-Then I should see text starting with "prefix"
+	- Then I should see text starting with "prefix"

 	Then I should see text containing "sub text"